patriciogonzalezvivo/OpenLiDAR/README.md

 OpenLiDAR `lib/`:

 * Auto detect ports for devices
-* Auto suggest offset values based on mount and sensor
 * Multi thread method with callback (specially for creating UI interfaces)
 * Add support for GPS devices
 * Add support for Magnetometers